Max Gail: Career

 Gail runs Full Circle, a production company that has featured documentaries on such subjects as Agent Orange, Native Americans, and nuclear issues.

+In 2015, Gail was nominated as Best Actor for his role in the short film In Memory at the Los Angeles International Film Festival.

 Gail stepped into the recast role of Mike Corbin on General Hospital.
-He debuted on February 5, 2018, and went on to win the 2019 Daytime Emmy Award for Best Supporting Actor.
+He debuted on February 5, 2018, and went on to win the 2019 and 2021 Daytime Emmy Award for Best Supporting Actor.

 Personal life

 Gail's first wife, Willie Bier, died of cancer in 1986 after three years of marriage.
 The experience inspired Gail to be the narrator of the alternative medicine film documentary Hoxsey: When Healing Becomes a Crime (1988).
 They have a daughter, India.

-His second wife, Nan, and he have two children, Maxwell and Grace.
+He and his second wife, Nan, have two children: Maxwell and Grace.
 They separated amicably in 2000.

 He has been in a relationship with Chris Kaul since 2007.

 Gail's daughter Grace Gail, who later became a model, married actor Adam Rodriguez in 2016.
-They have three children, including son Bridgemont Bernard Rodriguez who was born on March 16, 2020.
+They have three children, including son Bridgemont Bernard Rodriguez, who was born on March 16, 2020.